 Does the Attorney General's Office review multi-level marketing ventures for legality?

 No. This office does not endorse or approve any marketing program.
-Anyone who says that their program is approved of by the Attorney general is engaging in a deceptive act.
+Anyone who says that their program is approved by the Attorney General is engaging in a deceptive act.
 It is a violation of state law for any pyramid operator to claim or imply the program has the approval of the Attorney General's Office.

 What should I do if contacted by an illegal pyramid operator?